Biden, S. African leader to discuss Ukraine, trade, climate | Headlines

 - United States

-US President Joe Biden and South African President Cyril Ramaphosa are set to meet on Friday at the White House for talks on Russia's war in Ukraine, climate issues, trade and more.
+President Joe Biden and South African President Cyril Ramaphosa are set to meet Friday at the White House for talks on Russia's war in Ukraine, climate issues, trade and more.

 "We should be equally concerned at what is happening to the people of Palestine, as we are with what is happening to the people of Ukraine," she said.

-The Biden administration, meanwhile, has sought to underscore that Russia's blockade of Ukraine's Black Sea ports has led to scarcities in grain, cooking oil and fertiliser — resulting in disproportionate impact on Africans.
+The Biden administration, meanwhile, has sought to underscore that Russia's blockade of Ukraine's Black Sea ports has led to scarcities in grain, cooking oil and fertilizer — resulting in disproportionate impact on Africans.

-Harris and Ramaphosa will discuss global health security, space cooperation and other matters, when they meet over breakfast at the vice president's residence, Jean-Pierre said.

 South Africa's ambitious efforts to transition from coal to cleaner energy are expected to be discussed during the leaders' talks.
-The US, Britain, France and Germany announced a plan last year to provide USD 8.5 billion in loans and grants over five years to help South Africa phase out coal.
+The U.S., Britain, France and Germany announced a plan last year to provid e $8.5 billion in loans and grants over five years to help South Africa phase out coal.

-Ramaphosa could also raise with Biden the failure of the US and other wealthier nations to make good on a more than decades-old pledge — first made in 2009 and reaffirmed at the 2015 Paris climate talks — to spend USD 100 billion to help developing nations deal with climate change.
+Ramaphosa could also raise with Biden the failure of the United States and other wealthier nations to make good on a more than decades-old pledge — first made in 2009 and reaffirmed at the 2015 Paris climate talks — to spend $100 billion to help developing nations deal with climate change.

+Harris in comments to reporters praised South Africa's leadership in the midst of "the challenges that we each face with the climate crisis and the work that we will do together to address that crisis."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)